iamrockstarabhi/Tic-Tac-Toe/README.md

 <p>The program should ask to enter the coordinates where the user wants to make a move.</p>

-<p><strong>Note</strong> Keep in mind that the first coordinate goes from left to right and the second coordinate goes from bottom to top.
+<p><strong>Note</strong> Keep in mind that the first coordinate goes from left to right and the second coordinate goes from top to bottom.
 Also, notice that coordinates start with 1 and can be 1, 2 or 3.</p>

 <p>But what if the user enters incorrect coordinates?
 The user could enter symbols instead of numbers or enter coordinates representing occupied cells.
 You need to prevent all of that by checking a user's input and catching possible exceptions.</p>
 <p> </p>

 <p>We are at the finish line!
 But playing alone is not so interesting, is it?
 Also add the ability to play from the beginning (empty field) to the result (win or draw).</p>